ikim025/ucr-cs100/textbook/C++/DataStructures/README.md

 ### Vector

 Vectors are the go-to answer whenever a simple array is needed but the size is not known at initialization.
 Internally, a vector is a dynamically allocated array that reallocates more memory when a new element is pushed but requires more space.
-As stated above in the "List" section, vectors perform efficiently with random access but inefficiently when inserting or removing items.
+As we are pointing out above in the "List" section, vectors perform efficiently with random access but inefficiently when inserting or removing items.
 One thing to note with vectors are their ability to change their size or capacity.
 Capacity refers to the amount of memory allocated to the array; size refers to the number of elements in the vector.
 Vectors are nice in their simplicity and that they cover the basic needs of many situations.